York County Courthouse

 Jerry L. Berggren, AIA

 Janet has a career history as an educator, writer, and researcher in the field of historical and architectural preservation.
-She currently works as the College Historian for Doane College in Crete, NE and is the Curator for the Crete Heritage Society.
+She currently works as the University Historian for Doane University in Crete, NE and is the Curator for the Crete Heritage Society.
 Janet is currently employed as the firm’s Architectural/Preservation Historian.